ABOUT OER@UNOSummer Deadline: March 25

 Applications are now available in the MavGrants system!
 To apply, log in to the system using your NetID.
 From the Main Menu, choose Internal Competitions then Proposals and Awards.
 Create a new application, then choose Affordable Content Grants: OER@UNO from the available competitions.
+Applicants who are interested in viewing the full grant rubric can visit our OER Research Guide.
 Grantees will receive $2,500 for the utilization of affordable content.
-Grant recipients will be notified by February 18, 2019.
+Grant recipients will be notified by April 22, 2019.

 Who Can Apply?